mattj23/covid-delta-usa/readme.md

 The infection mechanics are the heart of this model, and they fall into two portions.
 The first has to do with how an infection occurs and what happens to the individual in the population who becomes infected.
 The second has to do with calculating the probability of infection, taking into account the complex effects of heterogenous and changing immunities.

+#### Infection and disease progression

+A March 2020 paper in the New England Journal of Medicine by Li et al.<sup>[7](#li2020)</sup> attempted to quantify the transmission dynamics of the early pandemic as observed in the first 425 confirmed cases in Wuhan.
+Among other things, Li identified both a distribution of the serial interval (an epidimiological term for the generation-to-generation infection interval) and a distribution representing the incubation time (time from infection to onset of symptoms).
+The latter took the form of an exponentiated Weibull distribution (Li 2020, Figure 2A) which can be described by the parameters `a=12.6245844, c=0.57604443, scale=0.64524305` with no shift from zero.

+Several papers also attempted to produce curves for the time dynamics of infectiousness, notably He et al<sup>[8](#he2020)</sup> published May 2020 in Nature and followed by a correction (Ashcroft et al 2020)<sup>[9](#ashcroft2020)</sup>.
+Ashcroft revisited He's data and produced a corrected gamma distribution with paramters given in Table 1 for the estimate of "infectivity" with respect to days from symptom offset.

+Between Li and Ashcroft's correction of He, both the incubation distribution and the "infectivity" distribution are approximated and can together yield a workable estimation of transmission dynamics for SARS-CoV-2 in the simulated model.

+Thus, for the non-delta variants, when an individual in the simulated population is "infected", the date of infection is recorded as the date of the contact event which produced the transmission.
+The date of symptom onset is then determined by pulling a random value from Li's exponentiated Weibull distribution and adding it to the current simulation day, yielding a future date at which time "symptoms" will manifest.
+This is performed once when the individual is "infected" and the date is recorded into the individual's record.

+When this now-infected virus carrying individual is part of a future potential transmission event with another individual, the carrier's "infectivity" is determined by determining the days passed since the individual developed symptoms (will be negative for pre-symptomatic transmission) and plugged into Ashcroft/He's gamma distribution.
+The infectivity in this case is a scaled, dimensionless probability of transmitting an infection whose absolute magnitude is unimportant<sup>[10](#infectivity)</sup> but whose relative value against other dates and other viral variants will have a meaningful effect on the model output.

 ---